Do you ever wonder why you just can’t stay organized?

 1. You Are Too Overwhelmed

-If that’s where you’re at right now, start by reminding yourself that feeling overwhelmed every now and then is a normal part of life.
+If that’s where you are right now, start by reminding yourself that feeling overwhelmed every now and then is a normal part of life.
 Craziness tends to come in waves, in ebbs and flows.

 Allow yourself permission to let some stuff go on those crazy days—without feeling guilty about it!
 Go ahead, order that takeout instead of making dinner.
 Feel free to put off sorting the mail or doing the laundry or cleaning the shower or tackling that big project until you feel like you’ve got a little more bandwidth.
 It will all be okay.